marcelduin/Micrio.Blogpost.wasm-v3/README.md

 * Source files are ES6 JavaScript modules
 * This compiles (using the awesome [closure compiler](https://developers.google.com/closure/compiler)) to JavaScript ES5 so it works on older browsers
 * Canvas2D rendering for 2D images
-* three.js/WebGL rendering for 360&deg; images
+* [three.js](https://threejs.org/)/WebGL rendering for 360&deg; images
 * Using [CustomElements](https://developer.mozilla.org/en-US/docs/Web/API/Window/customElements) + polyfills for the `<micr-io>` tag
 * Using [ShadowRoot](https://developer.mozilla.org/en-US/docs/Web/API/ShadowRoot) + polyfills

-As you can imagine, displaying a [25.500 x 25.500 pixel](https://micr.io/i/ZDQxY/hubble-legacy-field-stsci-h-p1917a-f) in your browser in a matter of milliseconds, allowing the user to freely zoom in and navigate, requires a little bit of processing power.
+As you can imagine, displaying a [231.250 x 193.750 pixel image](https://micr.io/i/xCSYV/) in your browser in a matter of milliseconds, allowing the user to freely zoom in and navigate, requires a little bit of processing power.

 Now, Micrio 2.9 *isn't bad*.
-It runs pretty smooth on all devices.
+It runs pretty smoothly on all devices.
 But with WebAssembly around the corner, this could make a *big* difference in making Micrio's performance even better, and could improve the code architecture a lot.

 And, perhaps, this could also mark the setup for a new major version, where I will draw a clear line and drop all compatibility and polyfills for older browsers: **Micrio 3.0**.